Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Sexually Transmitted Disease.md

 1. Special cell walls, lack peptidoglycan
 	1. Do not respond to antibiotics.
 	2. Treatment is azithromycin and doxycycline
+		1. Pregnancy: Azithromycin, as doxy is bad for pregnancy
+2. Test of N. Gonorrhoeae as often co-infected
+3. Must treat partners or reinfection occurs

+**Lymphogranuloma Venereum**:
+1. Drain buboes
+2. Tr

 ## Drug overview